-There is also a wealth of Creative Cloud training videos on Adobe's site which you can get to at https://www.adobe.com/products/captivateprime/content-catalog/creative-cloud.html
+There is also a wealth of help and how-to articles at helpx.adobe.com and Creative Cloud training videos on Adobe's site which you can get to at https://www.adobe.com/products/captivateprime/content-catalog/creative-cloud.html

 Every person at the AAC has what is called a Papercut account.
 Papercut is the service we use to manage printing at the school, and you'll use it to check your account balance as well as add the school printers to your device, and also to submit print jobs to Media Services.
 You access Papercut by simply going to print.artacademy.edu and logging in with your username (your email address without the @artacademy.edu at the end) and password.